lbeckman314/liambeckman.com/about/index.md

 This website is built with [Jekyll](https://jekyllrb.com/), hosted on my Raspberry Pi (Raspbian on RPi3 Model B), and SSL encrypted/certified with [Let's Encrypt](https://letsencrypt.org/) and [Certbot](https://certbot.eff.org/).
 <br/>
 <br/>
-Source code can be found [here](https://github.com/lbeckman314/lbeckman314.github.io).
+The [source code](https://github.com/lbeckman314/lbeckman314.github.io) for the website is yours.
+Feel free to copy and paste, fork, clone, or anything you like.
 Be forwarn!
 This site is written in an ungodly mix of markdown and html.
 To spin up your own site, simply follow [the jekyll quick-start quide](https://jekyllrb.com/docs/quickstart/) (adapted below):

 <br/>